Project 41,12 Inc.

 Project 41,12 Inc. affirms the Montessori method serves human development regardless of ability, age, cultural background, ethnicity, faith, gender, gender expression, gender identity, ideology, income, national origin, race, or sexual orientation.
 This mindset begins by actively working to uproot systemic discrimination and our team is committed to breaking down barriers to reduce the disparities we see in Montessori education today.
 Through genuine partnerships and data-driven strategies, our team tirelessly pursues equitable access to innovative resources.

-We remove obstacles to top-tier training, ensuring individuals are well-equipped to nurture development within their communities.
+Our team intentionally embodies these value by removing obstacles to high-quality training, ensuring individuals are well-equipped to nurture development within their communities.
 We actively foster an inclusive workspace, utilizing the power of collaboration and diverse perspectives, leading us towards a shared vision of global peace and solidarity.
-Our team intentionally embodies these values.

 Land & Labor Acknowledgments